 Over the term of the loans, the Group accounts for its credit risk by appropriately providing for ECLs on a timely basis.
-In calculating the ECL rates, the Group considers historical loss rates for each category of loan portfolio, and adjusts for forward-looking macroeconomic data.
+In calculating the ECL rates, the Group considers

 For mortgage portfolio and hire purchase receivable assessed by portfolio base, the Group have adopted a range of economic cycle stages for the assessment of mortgage loans.
 Probabilities are assigned to different economic cycle stages for the assessment.
 Based on market outlook, Credit Committee members form a view on the likelihood of each economic cycle stage.
 The default probability is based on the weighted average of likelihood of different economic cycle stage and the corresponding default probability.